 A low key photograph has bright and high contrast subjects on a darker background, whereas a high key image is the opposite, comprised of darker and low contrast subjects over a brighter background.
 The above image of a landscape is a typical low key image, whereas the one below is clearly high key.
 It is important to point out that low-key images cannot be considered dull by any means.

 Since I live in India, where the great Himalayas stretch for about 1500 kms, and I typically love to shoot snow-capped mountains and glaciers, I’m more inclined to shooting low-key landscapes.
 However, low key black and white photography also seeps into many other photography genres including portraiture and even wildlife.
+(Remember also that we have a comprehensive black and white photography tutorial on Photography Life as well.)

 Understanding Low-Key Monochrome Photography